sophiaachungg/phonocode/README.md

 - **Self-supervised** transformer encoder trained directly on raw waveforms.
 - Uses a CNN feature encoder → masks portions of latent features → Transformer context network → contrastive loss over **quantized speech units**.
+- Breaking down the quantization module: during pre-training, the output of the CNN is fed into the Transformer (branch 1) and to a "Product Quantization" block (branch 2).
+This module is for generating its own target labels and predicting them within the model.
 - Extremely **label-efficient**: with only 10 minutes of labeled Librispeech data, it reaches WER 4.8 / 8.2 (test-clean / test-other), and with full data it achieves state-of-the-art WER while using far less labeled data than previous approaches.
+- Uses Convolutional Positional Embedding: runs a convolution over the input features and adds this result to the inputs before they enter the Transformer.
+Position is encoded implicitly and statically.

-In our pipeline, Wav2Vec 2.0 is used **off-the-shelf** (no additional fine-tuning) as a baseline and as a **frozen encoder**: we extract embeddings for each audio file and train a small classifier head to predict correct (1) vs incorrect (0).
+In my pipeline, Wav2Vec 2.0 is used **off-the-shelf** (no additional fine-tuning) as a baseline and as a **frozen encoder**: we extract embeddings for each audio file and train a small classifier head to predict correct (1) vs incorrect (0).

 ### 2.2 WavLM